ruv/easyforth/index.markdown

     swap      0 4 <- Top
     buzz?
 0 0 <- Top
     or        0 <- Top
-    invert    -1 <- Top

 Remember, the final value on the stack is the return value of the `fizz-buzz?` word.
-In this case, it's true, because the number was not divisible by 3 or 5, and so _should_ be printed.
+In this case, it's false, because the number was not divisible by 3 or 5, and so _should_ be printed.

 Here's the same thing but starting with 5: